raycast/extensions/extensions/tomito-controls/README.md

 **Skip**: Skips the current interval

-_\*Only necessary if "Manually finish sessions and breaks" is selected in preferences_
+_\*Only use if "Manually finish sessions and breaks" is selected in preferences_

 **Hide**: Hides the timer window